Jordan2-3/Automatic-Temperature-Controller/README.md

 # Automatic-Temperature-Controller
 This is the software side to an crystallization machine that I help make over the summer.
-It's able to automatically control the temperature of the Peltier and I used it to make crystals but I truly belive it can be used for anything.
+It's able to automatically control the temperature of a Peltier and I used it to make crystals but I truly belive it can be used for anything.

 The crystallization machine was simply designed to automatically make crystals and how it did that was